 - See: Announcement of the Congregational Meeting to elect a PNC on January 3rd, 2020.

 - See: Pictures and Profiles of our elected PNC.

 Phase Four: The PNC selects a new Lead Pastor

 The PNC will

-- Complete the congregation’s Ministry Information Form to be approved by the Presbytery and is our church “resume” to prospective candidates
+- Complete the congregation’s Ministry Information Form to be approved by the Presbytery and is our church “resume” to prospective candidates (in progress)

 - Advertise the position

 - Candidates submit their Personal Information Form (PIF) to the PNC

 - PNC receives, reads, evaluates, and prays in a spirit of openness, but with complete confidentiality, reporting regularly to the congregation on the pastoral search progress

 - Phone interviews, video interviews, reference checks, listening to sermons helps the PNC narrow the field of prospective candidates.